 For me, that dog was named Layka.

 I want to write about her story, but I don’t know that I can right now.
-Because as I once told my mother, “I’m not good at summarizing the things that are important to me.”
-Maybe all you need to know is that Layka was, as they say, my “heart dog.”
-Quite simply, I thought that I could never love another dog the way I love Layka.
+As I once told my mother, “I’m not good at summarizing the things that are important to me.”
+But basically, I thought that I could never love another dog the way I love Layka.
 With her, it was like my heart was a house full of love, and the walls were always about to burst.

 Not that long ago, I randomly came across this quote:

 “Mom, why do the best people die so soon?”